shristi39/e-shop-in-golang/README.md

  We also have created the mock file for the testing the coverage of the packages and functions the package we used for creating the mock file is (https://github.com/golang/mock)

- wWe have used the gorm for the query and to  manipulate data from a database using an object-oriented paradigm(https://github.com/jinzhu/gorm)
+ We have used the gorm for the query and to  manipulate data from a database using an object-oriented paradigm(https://github.com/jinzhu/gorm)

 We have also created docker image of this project.Docker is a platform for managing ,deploying and building the containerized applications.It comes with the command line interface using which we can do all the operations which the website provides.We can get the information on building the image on(https://docs.docker.com/)

 Steps for dockerizing the project to the docker images are-

 1. Create the docker file outside the controllers and models.
 2. Inside that dockerfile write code(where we include FROM golang:1.16

     WORKDIR /app